elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/010-uses-for-modules.md

 end
 ```

 The reason `extend()` works here is because `self == Greeter` in this context.
-Noticing this detail allows us to use slightly more dynamic approach, resulting in the code shown below.
+Noticing this detail allows us to use slightly more dynamic approach, resulting
+in the following code.

 ```ruby
 module Greeter